Freehold Raceway Mall

 Freehold Raceway Mall is a super-regional shopping mall located in Freehold Township, in the U.S. state of New Jersey.
-As of 2020, it was the largest shopping mall in Central Jersey and the state's third largest shopping mall, behind Garden State Plaza in Paramus, and American Dream in East Rutherford.
+As of 2020, it was the largest shopping mall in the Jersey Shore region and the state's third largest shopping mall, behind Garden State Plaza in Paramus, and American Dream in East Rutherford.
 It is located off of U.S. Route 9, Business Route 33, and West Main Street, opposite the former Freehold Raceway.

-The mall is anchored by Macy's, JCPenney, L.L.Bean, Primark, Dave & Buster's, Dick’s House of Sport, and Freehold Athletic Club.
+The mall is anchored by Macy's, JCPenney, L.L.Bean, Primark, Dave & Buster's, Dick's House of Sport, and Freehold Athletic Club.
+There is currently a Von Maur anchor store under construction and set to open in fall 2027.